-During the week of June 17 to 21, 2013, children explored the world with stories, music, crafts, games, snacks, and guests from other countries!
+During the week of June 23 to 27, 2014, children will explore the world with stories, music, crafts, games, snacks, and guests from other countries and cultures.

-Kids and Cultures Camp was held at Harrisburg Area Community College, Lancaster Campus, Pa.
+Kids and Cultures Camp will be held at Lancaster Country Day School, Lancaster, Pa.

-Campers "visited" a different country each day, created their own travel scrapbooks, and received a Kids and Cultures Camp T-shirt.
+Campers will "visit" a different country each day, create their own travel scrapbooks, and receive a Kids and Cultures Camp T-shirt.

-Check out photos and videos from this year and previous years.
+Check out photos and videos from previous years.